Pantheon Rise of the Fallen First Impressions

 Combat Mechanics

-After some frustrating deaths, I noticed multiple buffs in the top corner of my screen during my second attempt.
-These buffs made a significant difference, allowing me to defeat enemies and level up, unlocking more skills.
-I discovered a portal to a new area with plenty of enemies and fewer players, which helped me progress faster.
-Despite these improvements, I found some skills redundant and combat animations lacking.
+After some frustrating deaths, I noticed multiple buffs in the top corner of my screen during my second attempt at trying Pantheon.
+These buffs made a significant difference, and had been applied to me in town by another player.
+These allowed me to defeat enemies and level up, unlocking more skills.
+I discovered a portal to a new area with plenty of enemies and fewer players, which helped me progress significantly faster.
+Despite these improvements, I found some skills redundant and combat animations lacking not to mention a range of bugs and crafting materials placed behind invisible walls making them inaccessible.

 Final Thoughts